wrtnlabs/autobe-examples/deepseek/deepseek-v3.1-terminus-exacto/bbs/docs/ERD.md

 }
 "discussion_board_configurations" {
   String id PK
-  String key UK
+  String config_key UK
-  String value
-  String data_type
+  String config_value
-  String description "nullable"
+  String description
-  String category
+  String config_type
   DateTime created_at
   DateTime updated_at
-  DateTime deleted_at "nullable"
 }
-"discussion_board_categories" }o--|| "discussion_board_channels" : channel
+"discussion_board_sections" }o--|| "discussion_board_channels" : channel
 ```

 ### `discussion_board_channels`

-Discussion board channels that organize content by broad topic areas.
+Discussion board channels that categorize content by broad topics such as

-Channels represent the highest level of content organization, grouping
-related discussions under common themes like Economics, Politics, or
-Policy.
-Each channel can contain multiple categories and serves as the
-primary navigation structure for users browsing content.

-Channels support activation/deactivation status to allow administrators
-to manage platform content organization without deleting historical data.
-Users can browse channels independently and need to filter discussions by
-channel when searching or browsing.

-Soft deletion is supported through the deleted_at field, allowing
-channels to be removed from user view while maintaining referential
-integrity for historical data.
+Economics and Politics.

+Each channel represents a major discussion category that contains
+multiple sections.
+Channels define the primary organizational structure
+of the discussion board and determine how content is grouped and
+displayed to users.

+Channels can be activated or deactivated by administrators to control
+which topics are available for discussion.
+Each channel maintains its own
+configuration settings and moderation policies.

 Properties as follows:

 - `id`: Primary Key.
-- `name`: Channel name displayed to users.
-Must be unique across all channels.
+- `name`
+  > Channel name that identifies the discussion category (e.g., 'Economics',
+  > 'Politics').
+- `description`
-- `description`: Optional description explaining the channel's purpose and content focus.
+  > Detailed description explaining the channel's purpose and discussion
-- `status`
+  > scope.
-  > Channel status indicating whether it's active or inactive.
-Valid values:
+- `status`: Channel status indicating whether it is active, inactive, or archived.
-  > 'active', 'inactive', 'archived'.
-Controls visibility to users.
 - `created_at`: Timestamp when the channel was created.
 - `updated_at`: Timestamp when the channel was last updated.
-- `deleted_at`
-  > Timestamp when the channel was soft deleted.
-Null indicates active
+- `deleted_at`: Timestamp when the channel was soft deleted, if applicable.
-  > channel.

-### `discussion_board_categories`
+### `discussion_board_sections`

-Discussion board categories that organize content within channels.
+Sections within discussion board channels that provide finer content

-Categories provide secondary organization within channels, allowing
+organization.

+Sections allow administrators to create subcategories within channels for
-finer-grained content classification.
-For example, an Economics channel
+more specific topic organization.
+For example, an Economics channel might
-might have categories like Macroeconomic Policy, Market Analysis, and
-Personal Finance.

-Categories are managed independently from channels and require their own
-API endpoints for creation, editing, and management.
-Users need to browse
-and filter by categories across the platform.

-Soft deletion is supported to maintain referential integrity while
-allowing content reorganization.
+have sections for 'Monetary Policy', 'Fiscal Policy', and 'International
+Trade'.

+Sections inherit the parent channel's configuration and moderation
+settings but can have section-specific overrides.
+Users can browse
+content by section to find discussions on specific topics.

 Properties as follows:

 - `id`: Primary Key.
 - `discussion_board_channel_id`
-  > Parent channel that contains this category. {@link
+  > Parent channel that contains this section. {@link
   > discussion_board_channels.id}
-- `name`: Category name displayed to users.
-Must be unique within the same channel.
+- `name`: Section name that identifies the specific topic within the parent channel.
+- `description`
-- `description`: Optional description explaining the category's purpose and content scope.
+  > Detailed description explaining the section's specific focus and
-- `status`
+  > discussion guidelines.
-  > Category status indicating whether it's active or inactive.
-Valid values:
+- `status`: Section status indicating whether it is active, inactive, or archived.
-  > 'active', 'inactive', 'archived'.
-Controls visibility to users.
-- `created_at`: Timestamp when the category was created.
+- `created_at`: Timestamp when the section was created.
-- `updated_at`: Timestamp when the category was last updated.
+- `updated_at`: Timestamp when the section was last updated.
-- `deleted_at`
-  > Timestamp when the category was soft deleted.
-Null indicates active
+- `deleted_at`: Timestamp when the section was soft deleted, if applicable.
-  > category.

 ### `discussion_board_configurations`

-System-wide configuration settings for the discussion board platform.
+System configuration settings for the discussion board platform.

-Stores platform configuration values that control system behavior,
+Stores platform-wide settings such as moderation policies, attachment
-feature flags, and operational parameters.
-These settings are managed
+limits, content guidelines, and system behavior parameters.
+These
-through administrative interfaces rather than direct user interaction.

-Configuration values support different data types and are organized by
-functional areas.
-Changes to configuration settings may require system
-restarts or cache invalidation to take effect.

-Soft deletion allows configuration settings to be disabled without
-removing historical audit data.
+configurations control how the discussion board operates and can be
+modified by administrators.

+Each configuration setting has a unique key and value pair, allowing
+flexible system customization without requiring code changes.

 Properties as follows:

 - `id`: Primary Key.
-- `key`: Unique configuration key used to identify the setting.
+- `config_key`
+  > Unique identifier for the configuration setting (e.g.,
+  > 'max_attachment_size', 'post_moderation_enabled').
+- `config_value`
+  > Value associated with the configuration key, stored as string for
+  > flexibility.
-- `value`
+- `description`
-  > Configuration value stored as string.
-May represent different data types
+  > Human-readable description explaining the purpose and usage of this
-  > when parsed.
+  > configuration.
+- `config_type`
-- `data_type`: Data type of the configuration value (string, boolean, number, json).
+  > Data type of the configuration value (e.g., 'boolean', 'number',
-- `description`: Human-readable description explaining the configuration setting's purpose.
-- `category`: Functional category grouping related configuration settings.
+  > 'string', 'json').
 - `created_at`: Timestamp when the configuration was created.
-- `updated_at`: Timestamp when the configuration was last updated.
+- `updated_at`: Timestamp when the configuration was last modified.
-- `deleted_at`
-  > Timestamp when the configuration was soft deleted.
-Null indicates active
-  > setting.

 ## Actors